junxit/us-congress-bills-116/metadata.md

 - 2019-04-29 — Introduced in House
 - 2019-04-29 — Introduced in House
 - 2019-04-29 — Referred to the House Committee on Veterans' Affairs.
+- 2019-05-06 — Referred to the Subcommittee on Disability Assistance and Memorial Affairs.
+- 2019-05-08 — Committee Consideration and Mark-up Session Held.
+- 2019-05-08 — Ordered to be Reported (Amended) by Voice Vote.
+- 2019-07-24 — Placed on the Union Calendar, Calendar No. 138.
+- 2019-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+116-179.
+- 2019-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+116-179.